saintzaw/tp/docs/UserGuide.md

       default.
 For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser.
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
 > 4. How To Interpret Screenshots
->   - Screenshots serve as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser.
+>   - Screenshots serve as a visual aid to help you understand Modganiser's various features and they are exact replicas of what you would see.
 >   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right.
->   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green.
+>   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green while Modaganiser's responses are in white.
 >
 >   ![ExampleInputOutput](UG_Screenshots/NotesInputOutputExample.png)